alexewerlof/pk/README.md

 ### Add a script

+It'll fail if the script already exists.

 ```shell
 $ pk scripts --add lint "eslint ."
 ```

 ### Update a script

+Creates the script if it doesn't exist.

 ```shell
 $ pk scripts --update lint "eslint src/"